Faculty Development Program

 In order to be successful in the promotion process, you must complete several tasks.
 First, ensure your CV is in the VCU CV Standard Format in Portfolio.
 I encourage you update your CV on a regular basis as you may forget important contributions that you have made.
 Adding some descriptive text to your CV may help others appreciate your contributions more fully.
 Also remember that this is not the time to be humble.

 Next, consider how a personal statement, a teaching portfolio, or QI portfolio might demonstrate your accomplishments is an important way to document your teaching theory, skills, and accomplishments.
 Some resources, especially for teaching portfolios, can be found here.
 Remember: promotion and tenure are academic processes so you need to be able to demonstrate your contributions to someone who spends their time entirely on the Monroe Park Campus.
-Lastly, your best resources for guidance about promotion and tenure are your division chief or the departmental leadership for promotion tenure.
+Lastly, your best resources for guidance about promotion and tenure are your division chief or the departmental leadership for promotion and tenure.
 Alan Dow, MD, MSHA chairs the departmental P&T committee and oversees the process and Karen Scott is the administrator that manages the P&T process.
 Feel free to contact them with questions about the process or to get advice about navigating it.

 “There just isn’t enough time in the day!”

 As academic clinicians, clinician educators, clinician scientist, and scientist, there are many required things that we must do.
 On top of the must do, are the probably need to do, could do, and the ‘oh why not while I’m at it’ list.
 Determining what really needs to be done and when is a key skill.
+Resource: Time Management (University of Wisconsin-Madison)

 Time Management Lecture